AchimPieters/esp32-ws2811/examples/README.md

 ## What it does

-Based on a NEO-Pixel WS2811, RGB LED strip.
+Based on a WS2811 RGB LED strip.
 ON/OFF, Brightness, HUE and Saturation.

 ## Wiring